 Hal 9000’s people skills are renowned-- earning a top 100 award in his previous career, see his resume on Wikipedia.
 Hal 9000-P is a Cracker Jack at numbers, especially the numbers -1, 0 and 1.
 True/false and “not null” are Hal’s forte…beyond that Hal 9000 doesn’t read or speak.
-Austin trained Hal 9000-P to use our algorithm, so you can direct your questions to Austin.
+Austin trained Hal 9000-P to use our algorithm.

 Submission Forms The submission form accompanies serum samples and gives us all the data we need to help you with your case of EPM.
 Our interpretation, coupled with a veterinarian’s neurological exam and field experience, simplifies treating equine protozoal myeloencephalitis.
 Sometimes, we find no submission form in the box, just a blood sample.
 Careful sleuthing by the lab crew can often reveal the source from the return address sticker.
 Failing that, we wait.
 Eventually, someone will call for the results.

 Gait Assessment Score The veterinary exams are critical to a meaningful interpretation of our test.
 A trigger for “no interpretation” is absence of information on the submission form.
 A horse name and reporting email won’t give us anything to interpret—it may even trigger an email from Hal 9000.